git/git.github.io/rev_news/drafts/edition-113.md

   assistance with travel costs can contact the Git PLC or Scott Chacon directly.

+* [[ANNOUNCE] Git Merge 2024 CFP deadline extended](https://lore.kernel.org/git/ZqkHxvDx7dlh0RX6@nand.local/)

+  Taylor Blau announced that the Git Merge 2024 CFP (Call For Proposals) limit has been extended by a week from August 1 to August 8.
+  So there are a few more days are left to propose talks.

 * [[ANNOUNCE] Berlin Git Meetup on August 14th, 6pm CEST](https://lore.kernel.org/git/ZqoQcuKz_ynYaBNM@tanuki/)

   Patrick Steinhardt announced that some Git developers are trying to